odoo/documentation/content/legal/terms/partnership.rst

 2 Term of the Agreement
 =======================
-The duration of this Agreement (the “Term”) shall be one year beginning on the date of the signature.
+The duration of this Agreement (the "Term") shall be one year beginning on the date of the signature.
 It is automatically renewed for an equal Term unless either party provides written notice of termination minimum 30 days before the end of the Term to the other party.